 You can incorporate oatmeal into your routine for almost any reason.
 Suffering from acne?
 Dealing with sensitive skin?
 Battling oily skin?
 If your skin is a bit dry this winter, oatmeal can help with hydration too!

 Struggling with eczema?
 Psoriasis?
 Rosacea?
-Good news, oatmeal is suitable for all skin types.
+Good news—oatmeal is suitable for many skin problems [source] and works on all skin types.
 So let’s get started with a plethora of oatmeal-based face mask recipes for all skin types and issues.

 1. Soothing Oatmeal Mask for Sunburned Skin

 Oatmeal is often the first ingredient in a mask to treat red, inflamed, or sunburned skin.
-Combined with the soothing properties of chamomile and honey, this mask is the perfect choice for that post sun experience.
+When combined with the soothing properties of chamomile and honey, this mask is the perfect choice for that post-sun experience.

 - 2 tablespoons powdered oatmeal or finely ground oats